 The repertoire reaches from Gospel, Swing, Barbershop, Folk, and Musical Theatre to Pop and Rock.
 Although this is a light-hearted choral group there is also work on vocal technique, musicianship and performance skills.

 We believe in keeping music live, so Joy Reibl, our professional pianist is proficiently accompanying the singers.
-The choir is run largely in the aural tradition, therefore much is being learned by ear, though actual sheet music will be provided for more complex pieces.
+The choir is run largely in the aural tradition, therefore much is learned by ear, though actual sheet music will be provided for more complex pieces.

 We have got more exciting plans!
 Find out more on our 'Calendar' page.